Group training - Orange Knowledge Programme

 The grant is awarded to the Dutch training provider about 2 months after the deadline of the open call.

-How to submit your report?
+How do I submit my report?

 Once you have accepted the grant you are committed to delivering the training and reporting on its progress and outcomes.
 You need to submit your reports within two months after the training has finished.